jakeqaverch/Engagement-Survey/README.md

 | 9      | 162   | 0.162      |
 | 10     | 112   | 0.112      |

+- The sentiment on this question is relatively positive with 83.3% of respondents answering with a 6 or greater.

 ## Overall, I am satisfied with my experience working at DataSkillUp

 | Number | Count | Proportion |